Ask toddle AI

 Actions differ from formulas as they not only have arguments but also โœจeventsโœจ

 For events, it's possible to specify example outputs.
-This makes it possible to describe what kind of information an event might provide (e.g. a number or an object).
+This allows us to describe what information an event might provide (e.g., a number or an object).

 screenshot of the events section in custom actions